r0hankrishnan/datashelf/README.md

 # datashelf
 Track versions of datasets as they evolve over time.

-datashelf: Lightweight Dataset Versioning Tool
-Goal: Track versions of datasets as they evolve over time — even across projects.

 **Key Concepts:**
-- Think of it like git for datasets (but simpler).
+- Simple git-like tool for datasets.
 - Maintains a .datashelf/ log with:
-- Hashes of data files (e.g., .csv, .parquet, .json)
+  - Hashes of data files
   - Metadata (date, tags, notes, file paths)
-- Can integrate into pipelines to checkpoint datasets during analysis.
-- Works with raw files or in-memory DataFrames.
+  - Works with raw files or in-memory DataFrames. *WIP*

 **Core Use Cases:**
 - “Save this intermediate dataset with a version label.”